-The top end of Spring Street seems to represent the last bastion of ‘Old Melbourne’.
-With the vaulting majesty of the Princess Theatre falling in the shadow of Parliament House, just a few metres from the iconic Hotel Windsor, there’s a timelessness to this part of town, and nowhere typifies this quite like The European.
+The top end of Spring Street seems to represent the last bastion of "Old Melbourne".
+With the vaulting majesty of the Princess Theatre falling in the shadow of Parliament House, just a few metres from the iconic Hotel Windsor, there’s a timelessness to this part of town which is typified by The European.

-Stepping into The European, you almost expect to be greeted with the classic 50s businessmen and aspirational blue stockings of John Brack’s Collins Street, 5pm.
-The mirrored wall, vintage posters, wood panelling and promise of ‘supper’ all point to an institution that’s been feeding and watering Melburnians for an eternity.
+Stepping into The European, you almost expect to be greeted with the classic 50s businessmen of John Brack’s Collins Street, 5pm.
+The mirrored wall, vintage posters, wood panelling and promise of "supper" all point to an institution that’s been feeding and watering Melburnians for an eternity.